w3f/Grants-Program/applications/DOT Cashback from Top Retailers.md

     1. Powerful popup offerings while browsing (Chrome extension)
     2. Wallet's portal - users can browse through the offering via a dedicated section within the wallet (websites/native apps) - engage with the wallet
     3. Organic mobile experience

+**Architecture**
+1. Versatile Infrastructure for DOT Rewards: a comprehensive infrastructure designed to support various DOT reward types, with cashback rewards as the first of many applications.
+2. Our codebase is open source MIT license, enabling security audits, comprehensive RESTful API and community contributions.
+3. Our system includes a built-in revenue-sharing mechanism, ensuring a seamless revenue cut for the Polkadot builder.

+**Performance Optimisation mechanism**
+    AB Testing, Reporting, Analytics

+**Support Multiple Tokens**
+Bring enables wallets to reward their users with a variety of Polkadot tokens, rather than a one limited offer, so the user can choose how they'd like to get their rewards